vamsiu2006/KINDRED/replit.md

   - Eliminated lag between text and audio by making speech generation non-blocking
   - Audio generation starts immediately in the background while text is displayed
   - Speech plays as soon as it's ready without blocking the UI
+- Simplified visual assistant image analysis:
+  - Restructured responses into 4 clear sections: What is it?, What's it used for?, Side Effects & Risks, What to Avoid
+  - Uses simple, everyday language instead of technical jargon
+  - Provides practical, concise information focused on user safety and understanding

 ## User Preferences
 - None specified yet